Is Cataract Surgery Covered by Insurance, or Do You Pay Out of Pocket? Here’s everything you need to know

 Medicare Cataract Surgery Coverage

 Candidates aged 65 years and above are eligible for this federally funded health insurance program.[4]
 Cataract eye surgery is covered by Medicare Part B, which typically covers the costs of the surgical procedure and standard IOL implantation.
 While this covers 80% of the deductible, you are responsible for the remaining 20% of the costs.
 So, the average cost of cataract surgery with Medicare is around $600, saving you significantly from the original cost of $3,000.
 Please note that this Medicare coverage does not cover advanced IOLs or other premium upgrades.
 The potential out-of-pocket expenses include the post-op medicines and necessities.
-More importantly, cataract coverage with Medicare applies to medically necessary cases, which means the early-stage cataracts are not covered.
+More importantly, Medicare cataract coverage applies only to medically necessary cases, so early-stage cataracts are not covered.

 Medicaid Cataract Surgery Coverage